Tes3awy/Netmiko-Examples/netmiko/README.md

 > Shows how to read an Excel file, get values from a specific column, and export running config to text files.

+## Example 7-1

+_Must run `example4.py` first_

+> Same as example 7, but uses alternate method of reading IP Address column ONLY from the Excel file.

 ## Example 8

 _Must run `example4.py` first_